 - A phone call shortly before Taylor’s death that may (or may not) have been overheard by a young actress visiting Taylor.

 - Burglary did not seem to be the motive.
-Money and jewelry was found on Taylor’s body.
+Money and jewelry were found on Taylor’s body.

 - Taylor’s body apparently had been posed by the murderer in the position it was found.

 - Soon after the body was discovered, a man claiming to be a doctor rushed in.
 He did a cursory investigation of the body.
 The doctor ludicrously declared the death to have been due to natural causes (despite the bullet hole),).
 The alleged doctor then left, never to be heard from again.

 With all this frenzied activity and these bizarre circumstances, the newspapers made the crime and the subsequent unsuccessful investigation into a circus.

 Over the years the police would track down various leads and half-truths, but with so many contradictions and dead-ends.
 The investigation went nowhere and the crime has never been solved.

 It remains a notorious case in certain circles.
 Amateur sleuths continue to weigh the “facts” in order to solve the case.
 There is an active community on the Internet dedicated to “Taylorology” that discusses all aspects of the crime in great detail.

 The murder remains a great mystery worthy of a Hollywood movie.